 Expulsion is the removal of the right and obligation of a student to attend public school for a period of time.
 An expulsion may be imposed for a period up to, but not to exceed, the current school year, the following school year, and the intervening summer school.
-(Section 1003.01 (6), Florida Statutes) Section 1006.09 (c), Florida Statutes states that a principal may recommend to the Superintendent the expulsion of any student who has committed a serious breach of conduct including, but not limited to, willful disobedience, open defiance of a school staff member, violence against persons or property, any other act which substantially disrupts the orderly conduct of the school, or violations of the Zero Tolerance policy.
+(Section 1003.01 (6), Florida Statutes)

+Section 1006.09 (c), Florida Statutes states that a principal may recommend to the Superintendent the expulsion of any student who has committed a serious breach of conduct including, but not limited to, willful disobedience, open defiance of a school staff member, violence against persons or property, any other act which substantially disrupts the orderly conduct of the school, or violations of the Zero Tolerance policy.

-Note: A student may be recommended for expulsion if he/she persists in violating the Code of Student Conduct (CSC), and in so doing, accumulates in excess of fifteen (15) days of out-of-school suspension.
-In this case, a recommendation for expulsion is referred to as Continued Incorrigibility.
+Note: A student may be recommended for expulsion if he/she persists in violating the Code of Student Conduct (CSC).
+In such cases, a recommendation for expulsion is referred to as Continued Incorrigibility.
 Continued Incorrigibility shall be defined as repeated and varied breaches of the provisions of the CSC that has resulted in numerous discipline referrals/incidents which disrupts the learning environment and/or school operation.
 An administrative effort to correct student's inappropriate behaviors and actions through documented interventions, parental communications and/or conferences, counseling and progressive discipline measures has not proven successful.

 Only the School Board shall authorize expulsion from school.
-If a Principal recommends a student for expulsion, a written request shall be forwarded to the Superintendent.
+If a principal recommends a student for expulsion, a written request shall be forwarded to the Superintendent.
 The Superintendent may extend the student's suspension out-of-school until the recommendation for expulsion can be brought before the School Board.